Orlando Health Heart Institute and the American Heart Association Transform Kids into All-Star Cooks

 Move over, Master Chef Junior.
 A slew of new kid cooks are in town.
 But this time, they’re cooking with a purpose.

 While the kids had a fun time with their peers and engaged in some friendly competition, we hope they learned a lot more during the five weeks than just how to prepare a delicious meal.
 What we put into our bodies affects how healthy we are, so it’s important that kids learn how to make nutritious meals and snacks.
 We also want them to know what it means to “eat the rainbow” and how many fruits and vegetables they should have every day to be heart healthy.
-If we instill healthy cooking in kids at a young age, there is a better chance that it will carry over into adulthood.
+If we instill healthy cooking in kids at a young age, there is a better chance these habits will carry over into adulthood.

 Talk to your Orlando Health Physician Associates Primary Care Doctor to schedule an appointment with our Registered Dietitians

 From routine well-care visits to the unavoidable sick visits, you’ll enjoy easy access and personalized care.
 We take the time to listen, answer questions and clearly explain conditions and treatment options.
 Moreover, our physicians practice collaborative medicine, working with you to help keep your family happy and healthy.Request an Appointment Today